chrisquince/DESMAN/README.md

 where 1 indicates the base present in that haplotype at that position.

+5. Tau_mean.csv: As above but the posterior mean.
+This can lead to non-discrete haplotypes.
+This can be viewed as posterior probability of assignments.
+Prior to analysis results should be discretised.

-4. Gamma_star.csv: This gives the relative frequency of each haplotye in each sample.
+6. Gamma_star.csv: This gives the relative frequency of each haplotye in each sample using the sample with largest log posterior.
 One row for each sample.

-5. Probabilistic_Tau.csv: Prediction for strain haplotypes but now an estimate of the poseterior probability of asignments.
+7. Gamma_mean.csv: As above but posterior mean.

-6. Selected_variants.csv: Variants used for strain calling if filtering applied.
+8. Selected_variants.csv: Variants used for strain calling if filtering applied.

-7. fit.txt: Statistics evaluating fit as number of haplotypes, number of non-degenerate haplotypes inferred, log-Likelihood, Aikake information criterion
+9. fit.txt: Statistics evaluating fit as number of haplotypes, number of non-degenerate haplotypes inferred, mean posterior deviance (-2.0*Log likelihood)

+10. fitF.txt: Statistics evaluating fit of assigned haplotypes (not in random subsample) as number of haplotypes, number of non-degenerate haplotypes inferred, mean posterior deviance (-2.0*Log likelihood)

 <a name="complete_example"></a>
 #Complete example of _de novo_ strain level analysis from metagenome data#